westerndigitalcorporation/zonedstorage.io/docs/filesystems/xfs.md

 mkfs.xfs version 6.15.0
 ```

-If your Linux distribution does not provides an adequate version of *xfsprogs*,
+If your Linux distribution does not provide an adequate version of *xfsprogs*,
 this project source code can be downloaded from <a
 href="https://git.kernel.org/pub/scm/fs/xfs/xfsprogs-dev.git" target="_blank">
 kernel.org</a>.
 See the <a